sriramss/docs-csm/006-NCN-PLATFORM-INSTALL.md

 This page will go over how to install CSM applications and services (i.e., into the CSM Kubernetes cluster).

-1. Copy the Kubernetes config to the LiveCD to be able to use `kubectl` as cluster administrator.
-    ```bash
-    pit:~ # mkdir ~/.kube
-    pit:~ # scp ncn-m002.nmn:/etc/kubernetes/admin.conf ~/.kube/config
-    ```
-    Now you can run `kubectl get nodes` to see the nodes in the cluster.

-2. Make sure the IP addresses in the `customizations.yaml` file in this repo align with the IPs generated in CSI.
+1. Make sure the IP addresses in the `customizations.yaml` file in this repo align with the IPs generated in CSI.

     > File location: `/var/www/ephemeral/prep/site-init/customizations.yaml`